ferencberes/kaggle_elias_aifbo/README.md

 1. Download the competition data from Kaggle and put it into a (newly created) folder `data/kaggle_dl/` (there should then be folders like
 `data/kaggle_dl/RBHU-2025-01/` etc.,
-so that the file structure complies with the format required by the `main.py` script).
+so that the file structure complies with the format required by the `main*.py` script).
 2. Download additional data for 2024 provided by competition hosts from Zenodo, [part 1](https://zenodo.org/records/12590466), [part 2](https://zenodo.org/records/14591934), and put it into the same folder `data/kaggle_dl/` so that the script can also use it.
-3. Do `uv run main_multi_channels.py`.
+3. Run the original main script as a baseline model: `uv run main_baseline.py`.
+4. Run the multichannel model: `uv run main_multi_channels.py`.
+This sciprt also creates the ensemble of the baseline and multichannel model.
-4. Once run, this produces several outputs, among others the `outputs_2025/final_submission.csv` which reflects my final submission to the challenge.
+5. Once run, this produces several outputs, among others the `outputs_2025/final_submission.csv` which reflects my final submission to the challenge.

 Running time
 ---